Category: Ethics

 Suggested themes and techniques

-Participants further develop technique of Rotoscoping to create a drawn animation of different people individually running on a treadmill.
+Participants further develop technique of Rotoscoping to create a drawn animation of different sorts of progress.

 Message in a bottle – How has our view of science changed and what would we like to be different?